CenterForTheBuiltEnvironment/clima/docs/contributing/contributing.md

 - **Type of Change:** Bug fix (non-breaking); New feature (non-breaking); Breaking change; Documentation update.

 - **Testing:** Describe how you tested your changes and how we can reproduce them.
 Include test details if necessary.

+**Pull Request Review:**

+- After submitting a Pull Request (PR), please @Coderabbit for review.
+- Check all improvement suggestions provided by Coderabbit before requesting a final review.

+**Discussion of Solutions:**
+ When needed, seek feedback from collaborators Toby and Giobetti before making major design or logic decisions.

 ## Thanks